dotnet/csharplang/proposals/extensions.md

 From WG discussion, we'd allow attributes on extensions types, using the AttributeTargets.Class target, since extensions are emitted as static classes.

-## Open issue: usings
+## Open issue: extension member lookup in usings

-TODO
-static usings
-cycles
+We don't resolve implicit extension members in usings, due to cycles.
+This needs to be investigated further to disentangle whether all cycles are implementation-specific or some are inherent to the language feature.

 ## Open issue: need to specify scoping rules for `for UnderlyingType`